message2prateek/arduino/arduino/WeatherStation/README.md

 |4| same as iteration 2|
 |...|

-> :pencil: We will be using Arduino to perform the switching for us.
+> :pencil: We will be using Arduino to perform the switching for us.<br />

-> Multiplexing is a technique of combining more than one input signals into a more complex signal and then deliver each signal in isolation.
+> _Multiplexing_ is a technique of combining more than one input signals into a more complex signal and then deliver each signal in isolation.
 [Read more on Multiplexing](https://en.wikipedia.org/wiki/Multiplexer)

 ### Shift Register